Mike Jeffries (businessman): Sex trafficking investigation, lawsuit and indictment

 In 2023, the BBC completed a two-year investigation into several allegations that Jeffries and his cohorts exploited young adult men for sex.
 The events allegedly occurred in Jeffries's New York residences and at luxury hotels around the world.

 In October, a few weeks after the BBC report, Jeffries and others were sued in New York by a former model under a civil class action complaint of sex trafficking.
 The former model alleged that Jeffries and his partner Matthew Smith would search for attractive men on the Internet; provide them with money, drugs and promises of recruitment; and sexually exploit them.
 It was alleged that Jeffries and Smith made it explicitly clear that sexual activity was the price for attaining coveted jobs.
 The lawsuit estimates that over a hundred young models were victimized.
 Jeffries, Smith, and the Jeffries Family Office are named in the suit.

 On October 22, 2024, Jeffries and Smith were indicted by federal prosecutors in the United States District Court for the Eastern District of New York, on criminal charges of sex trafficking and interstate prostitution.
 The federal criminal indictment is separate from the civil class-action lawsuit filed in October 2023.
-Jeffries was released on $10 million bail with his house as collateral and must wear a GPS collar.
+Jeffries was released on $10 million bail with his house as collateral and must wear a GPS monitor.
 He pleaded not guilty at an October 25 arraignment.

 On April 10, 2025, prosecutors and defense attorneys filed a motion stating Jeffries suffered from incurable dementia and that doctors had determined he had Alzheimer's disease, Lewy Body disease and the residual effects of a traumatic brain injury requiring around-the-clock care and thus was not competent to stand trial.
-The judge accepted this motion on May 2, 2025, stating that the defendant was "suffering from a mental disease or defect", making him "unable to understand" court proceedings and that as such Mr Jeffries would be treated in hospital for up to four months to see if he is likely to regain competency.
+The judge accepted this motion on May 2, 2025, stating that the defendant was "suffering from a mental disease or defect", making him "unable to understand" court proceedings and that as such Jeffries would be treated in hospital at the Federal Medical Center, Butner, for up to four months to see if he is likely to regain competency.
 Once a follow-up assessment is complete, the defendant could face trial or the court could decide to drop the charges against him or release him to home confinement.
+He was released from custody in November 2025.

+On December 10, 2025, prosecutors sent a letter to the court from the warden at FMC Butner, saying that Jeffries had been re-assessed after treatment and was now fit to stand trial.
+Judge Nusrat Jahan Choudhury ordered a hearing for March 2026 to assess Jeffries's competence.
+On August 20, 2026, Choudhury ruled that Jeffries is competent to stand trial.